brian-a-esch/nvim/README.md

 - Completion
     - Don't want take up the whole screen with completions
     - Better sorting to prefer variable > member function > global function
+    - `cmp-path` for filesystem paths
+    - `cmp-cmdline` for command completions
+    - Special config for `gitcommit` files, can be seen on `nvim-cmp` home README
+- Snippets
+    - Play with the keybindings, not sold on snippet selection
+    - Explore the world of snippets, either making useful ones, existing ones, and lua scrirpting
 - Signcolumn
     - A slight thing that bugs me is if a gitsign and lsp error both show up, the lsp error is more on the left.
       It seems like this is being looked at with a few issues & PRs.
 Something they may add in 0.9 release?